 You don’t have to feel held back by your difficult childbirth experience.
 I use Eye Movement Desensitization and Reprocessing (EMDR) to help mothers recover from childbirth trauma.
 EMDR is one of the most effective treatment methods for processing and resolving trauma.
 Having completed specialized EMDR training, I often use it in my counseling practice.
 I have seen the power of combining EMDR with other forms of therapy and believe this is the best way to help women heal from a traumatic birth experience.
 Please see my page on EMDR for more information.

 You don’t have to spend your pregnancy feeling worried and anxious.
-Nor do you need to lay awake at night grieving the loss of the labor you dreamed of.
 If you’re struggling with your mental health during or after pregnancy, counseling can help.
-If you want to feel like yourself again and live in the Oakland, CA area, treatment is available.
 As a women’s mental health expert, I help women thrive at my Lafayette, CA counseling clinic.
-Please contact me today and start to experience freedom in a new way.

 Other Women’s Mental Health Services